Shnatsel/binfarce/README.md

  - Highest possible performance.
 Parsing these things is stupidly cheap as it is.
  - Full format support.

-PRs with functionality required for your own tool are welcome as long as they adhere to the above goals and keep existing tools working.

-**Feature status:**
+### Feature status

 **Header parsing** and **section extraction** are used by both tools.
 They are zero-allocation and hardened against untrusted inputs. `#[forbid(unsafe_code)]` ensures absence of code execution vulnerabilities.
 Pedantic clippy lints and fuzzing are used to ensure absence of panics.
 Absence of heap allocations ensures that it can't exhaust RAM.

 **Symbol extraction** is used by `cargo-bloat` only.
 It allocates unbounded amounts of memory on the heap and may panic given an untrusted input.

+PRs with functionality required for your own tool are welcome as long as they adhere to the above goals and keep existing tools working.

 _This project was briefly known as "kuduk"._